Divorce Lawyers - Joliet, IL

 A legal separation can also address issues such as whether maintenance (alimony) or child support is appropriate.
 The Court can also address issues of Parental Allocation (Custody) and Parenting Time (Visitation) at the conclusion of a Legal Separation, the parties remain married.

-The attorneys at Henderson Law and Mediation Center can discuss all of your options to determine the best plan of action for you.
+The divorce attorneys at Henderson & Mehta Law and Mediation can discuss all of your options to determine the best plan of action for you.
 This is extremely important when you or your spouse is considering a legal separation.